sauravgaursmith/ng2-context-menu/README.md

    /* AddContextMenuOptions
     * ----------------------
-    * This method accepts an array of context menu options.
+    * This method accepts an array of Context Menu options.
-    * Each option is just an object having to properties -- `iconPath` and `action`.
+    * Each option is just an object having two properties -- `iconPath` and `action`.
     * `iconPath` is path to the icon.
 This icon appears as menu option image/icon.
-    * `action` is the just simple text that apprears as the name of action.
+    * `action` is the just simple text that appears as the name of action.
     * NOTE: You can provide any valid iconPath.
 But is advisable to keep your images/icons
     * in 'assets' folder.
     */